 You have to live in a small town to know the joy of having a direct flight from your city.
 We waste a day on either side for an international flight.
 For me it is a tiring exercise to sit at the airports or airport lounges – there is nothing much you can do.
 Your body is screaming for some rest.

-While looking at the coverage of Air Arabia – I figured out quite a few destinations on my wish list that they fly to.
+While looking at the coverage of the airline – I figured out quite a few destinations on my wish list that they fly to.
 Since, for me, flying with them means taking one less flight and saving a lot of time & money, I know I am going to fly them more often.

-Being a budget airline, Air Arabia follows a hub & spoke model for its operations.
+Being a budget airline, the airline follows a hub & spoke model for its operations.

 Sharjah is, of course, the master hub for them.
 Other smaller hubs include Ras-al-Khaimah, Amman in Jordan, Alexandria in Egypt & Casablanca in Morocco.
 They are probably the only airline to have 2 hubs in their home country – UAE.

 It is a budget airline and uses A320 planes.
 The seating is 3X3 but there were ample leg space and the seats were not at all cramped.

 Being a value airline, the ticket you buy comes with no check-in luggage allowance though you can still carry 10 kg as hand luggage.
 You can buy the 20 kg check-in luggage allowance for just AED 10 i.e. roughly Rs 200/-.
 For more than 20 kgs, you can buy 30 Kgs luggage allowance for AED 100.